WARPAINTMedia/raspberry-pi-setup/README.md

 ### Introduction

 This tutorial will help you install the Raspberry Pi **without using a keyboard or mouse**.
-It will also enable SSH auth keys (no passwords required), and also setting up a local hostname (no SSH IPs anymore).
+It will also show you how to enable SSH auth keys (no passwords required), and setting up a local hostname (like *raspberrypi.local*, so no IPs anymore).

 ### Install OS